Forgotten Chicken. Remember that?

 But actually yes it does, because it’s delicious.

-- Optional: sub 2 cans cream of chicken soup for the ingredients above
+(You can sub 2 cans of cream of chicken soup for the homemade sauce.)

 - 1 ½ cups uncooked brown rice, rinsed